 Over 600 years old, the Black Church from Brasov is the most famous monument from this old Transylvanian town.
 This is the largest hall church east of Vienna and one of the biggest medieval churches from this part of Europe.
 Don’t miss a visit.
 It’s one of the best things to do in Brasov.

 The construction of the church started in the 14th century, in the place of an even older religious edifice.
 It received the name Saint Mary after the patron saint of Brasov, a usual practice of the time.
 Its monumental dimensions had to impress locals enough to gain new adepts for the Catholic Church.
 Its size is impressive even today.
 TheBlack Church from Brasov is 90 meters long, 25 to 37 meters wide, 65 meters tall, with a capacity of receiving up to 5,000 people.

-However, the plans of the Catholic Church were shattered by the Reformation values embraced by the local Saxons of Transylvania who transformed the Black Church from Brasov into an Evangelical parish in 1542.
-Two years later, Johannes Honterus, the promoter of the Reformation in Transylvania was chosen as the first Evangelical priest.
+However, the plans of the Catholic Church didn’t prove successful.
+The local Saxons of Transylvania chose the Reformation values and transformed the church into an Evangelical parish in 1542.
+Two years later, Johannes Honterus, the local promoter of the Reformation became the first Evangelical priest.